 "To rise with the lark, and go to bed with the lamb." - Nicholas Breton

 Scientists attempt to more formally measure chronotypes with a Morning-Eveningness Scale.
 However, this classification has not yet found widespread use and has not produced much of use.
 An attempt to find a correlation between the onset of melatonin blood serum increases and the decline in slow-wave brain activity - and therefore a relationship between the circadian and homeostatic cycles - in morning people vs evening people, was unsuccessful.
 Some Russian scientists recently proposed expanding the number of definitive chronotypes from two to four.

 Nature Article: Circadian rhythms: Of owls, larks and alarm clocks

 Can you change from a morning lark to a night owl or vice versa?
 No. You can’t really change the underlying biological predilection to a chronotype.
 Over time your body may change.
 Lots of people find themselves turning into morning people as they age.
-But it’s not possible to make this happen.
+But you cannot accelerate the process or force a change.
 You can do things like use exposure to bright light to attempt to reset your circadian clock.
 And you can use a drug like melatonin or (perhaps in the future) one of the new drugs in the emerging field of chronobiotics.
 But this probably isn’t a good long term solution.
 Talk to a doctor.
 Most doctors will tell you to avoid staying on drugs for long periods unless necessary.